 Study System and Sample Collection

 Adult hatchery-origin (HOR) Chinook salmon from the McKenzie River Hatchery and, infrequently, the Leaburg Hatchery have been released annually above Cougar Dam since 1996.
 We refer to these individuals as hatchery outplants.
 The construction of a trap and transport facility near the base of Cougar Dam, hereafter the Cougar Trap, was completed in July 2010 (Fig. 1).
-Since that time, both natural-origin (NOR) and HOR Chinook salmon collected at the Cougar Trap have been released above Cougar Dam, while the population has continued to be supplemented with hatchery outplants.
+Since that time, natural-origin (NOR) Chinook salmon collected at the Cougar Trap have been released above Cougar Dam, while the population has continued to be supplemented with hatchery outplants from Mckenzie or Leaburg Hatcheries.
 The Cougar Trap has been operational throughout the spawning migration each year since 2010, with the exception of July 19th to August 6th 2011.
 At both the hatcheries and the Cougar Trap, adults are collected using fish ladders that end in holding tanks.
 Adults are transported above the dam in trucks and released at one of six sites to spawn.
 To date, there is no assisted downstream passage for juveniles produced above the dam.
 Instead, juvenile fish can exit the reservoir volitionally, either by passage through hydroelectric turbines or over a steep, 73 m ‘regulating outlet’ spillway.